isomerpages/nlb-curiocity/_events/Bras Basah Showcase/A Place for Entertainment and Recreation.md

 **Cathay Building**

 Located at 2 Handy Road, [Cathay Building](https://eresources.nlb.gov.sg/infopedia/articles/SIP_532_2004-12-17.html) was originally made up of the current Cathay cineplex and a 16-storey tower.
 The former was completed in 1939, while the latter in 1941.
-At 83.5m tall, the tower was considered as Singapore’s first skyscraper and tallest building at the time of its opening.
+At 83.5m tall, the tower was considered as Singapore’s first skyscraper and tallest building at the time.

 |  |
 | :--------: |